agile-enigma/bsky_multitool/README.md

 4. Optionally (but recommended for convenience), enter your full Bluesky handle (i.e. {handle}.bsky.social) and app password in the .env-template file included in the repo and rename the file to .env

+**Note**: Authenticating to the AT Protocol requires a Bluesky handle and an application password.
+App passwords can be obtained at https://bsky.app/settings/app-passwords.

 bsky_multiool can now be used a command-line utility from anywhere in your directory structure or accessed as a module via `import bsky_multitool`.

 It is recommended that installation and setup are executed within a virtual environment.
 Python virtual environments can be created via either Conda or Python's built-in venv module.